mlexchange/mlex_tomo_framework/README.md

 Data service where data is read/written from in web application.

 ## Tiled Ingester
-Service that listens on RabbitMQ for new files.
+Service that listens on ActiveMQ for new files.

 # podman notes
 Podman can be a little trickier than docker, especially when run in rootless mode (the default) and on Mac.
 A few notes about how I produced a working environment: